Battle of Pákozd: Aftermath

 losses were relatively low.
 The Hungarian toll was 7 dead, 37 injured, and 5 horses.
 Lieutenant General Móga estimated Jelačić's losses at 100.
 However, it appears that the Croats had altogether 49 dead and injured.
 While Jelačić, for his part, estimated multiple losses for the Hungarians.
 During the retreat the Hungarians lost some more dead and injured soldiers when the two units shot at one another.
 The exact number of the fallen is not known but the Hungarian losses possibly matched the Croatian losses.

 On the 30th of September Jelačić's message, proposing a three-day cease-fire was delivered to the Hungarian commander-in-chief.
 The Hungarian side was happy but worried about the battle.
 In spite of their success, the Hungarian army feared that Josip Jelačić would encircle them and cut them off from Pest-Buda.
-In the evening hours the Hungarian command ordered a general retreat.
+In the evening, the Hungarian command ordered a general retreat.
 However, this retreat happened under the most unfortunate circumstances.
 In the darkness, several units got mixed up and fired at one another.
 The troops arriving at Martonvásár did not even resemble a triumphant army.
 Consequently, both the commander-in-chief and the government commissioners accepted Jelačić's offer of a cease-fire.
 The agreement concluded on September 30 set the battlefield positions occupied on September 29 as the demarcation line beyond which no troop movement was allowed.

 The points of this armistice were: